lisageeee/tracker/README.md

 ```
   $ rails server
 ```
+## Add A Feature

-Make your changes.
+1.Make your changes.

-Commit and push to the remote repository:
+2.Commit and push to the remote repository:

 ```
   $ git commit -m "Add some feature"
   $ git push origin master
 ```

-Make a pull request.
+3.Make a pull request.